 You designed a new website, and you’re excited about it.
-You spent hours poring over the smallest details–finding just the perfect font, moving that icon down two pixels and over one, concocting a pleasantly eccentric color palette.
+You spent hours poring over the smallest details – finding just the perfect font, moving that icon down two pixels and over one, concocting a pleasantly eccentric color palette.
 What an incredibly perfect Sketch file, you think: Are there museums for this?

 You set up a meeting to hand off your design to your developer.
-You show them your cool ideas, answer some questions, ask some questions, etc. A few weeks later your developer returns the completed site and…. well, it looks good, but something isn’t quite right.
+You show them your cool ideas, answer some questions, ask some questions, etc. A few weeks later, your developer returns the completed site, and… well, it looks good, but something isn’t quite right.
 Sure, it matches the designs, but it doesn’t quite pop for some reason.
-It looks good but not, like, Allbirds good.
+It looks good but not like, Allbirds good.
 What’s missing?

 Here’s a secret: Your developer probably agrees with you.

-When I was starting out in web development, I’d build a site to spec, but wonder why it didn’t have that Allbirds spice.
+When I was starting in web development, I’d build a site to spec, but wonder why it didn’t have that Allbirds spice.
 But over the years, I’ve learned a number of tricks that any developer can implement to give sites that extra pop.
-Next time you sit down for that hand-off meeting, ask your dev for these 6 simple things:
+Next time you sit down for that hand-off meeting, ask your dev for these six simple things:

 Hover Transitions on Links and Buttons

-First one is an easy win.
+The first one is an easy win.
 There are a million ways you can add creative animations and transitions on your links, but honestly, even adding a little transition to the opacity change on hover kicks your site to the next level.